dsanson/logic-book/README.md

 Section II covers propositional logic, including translation, truth tables, and derivations.
 Section III covers predicate logic, including translations, countermodels, and derivations.

-The book uses the [Carnap variant of the Kalish-Montague system](https://carnap.io/srv/doc/montague.md){target="_blank" rel="noopener noreferrer"} for natural deduction.
+The book uses the [Carnap variant of the Kalish-Montague system](https://carnap.io/srv/doc/montague.md) for natural deduction.

 The book is designed to be online and interactive.
 "Reading" assignments include multiple choice and